sammyhenningsson/hal_presenter/README.md

 ```

 ### collection
 The `collection` class method is used to make a serializer capable of serializing an array of resources.
-Serializing collections may of course be done with separate serializer, but should we want to use the same serializer class for both then `collection` will make that work.
+Serializing collections may of course be done with separate serializer, but should we want to use the same serializer class for both then `::collection` will make that work.
 The method takes a required keyword paramter named `:of`, which will be used as the key in the corresponding _\_embedded_ property.
-Each entry in first argument given to `to_collection` will then be serialized with this serializer.
+Each entry in the array given to `::to_collection` will then be serialized with this serializer.
 ``` ruby
 class PostSerializer
   extend HALPresenter